 Attributes: AMST Struct & Instit Elective 206 Multiculturalism How can ethnic minorities be incorporated into Western democracies as equal citizens?
 Must the state support the continuation of cultural practices and traditions?
 What if those practices conflict with the freedom and equality of members of minority groups, especially of women or children?
 These are among the most vexed and pressing issues for many democracies and a key part of recent debate in political theory.
 They raise major philosophical questions, such as how we can treat people as equals while respecting the differences between them and what the limits of toleration are.
 We will survey the main recent responses to these questions.
 This course is cross-listed as PHIL 253.
 Prerequisite: 180, or permission of the instructor.
 Attributes: AMST Struct & Instit Elective, US Diversity 208 Justice in World Politics An examination of how states ought to make ethical decisions about policies of global scope.
 Should asylum seekers and economic migrants be granted access to social services?
 How must states fight wars?
 How ought resources to be distributed between countries?
 We will explore the philosophical underpinnings of the arguments that have been developed in response to at least two of these questions.
 This course is cross-listed as PHIL 285.
 Prerequisite: 170, 180 or PHIL 180, or permission of the instructor.
-Attributes: Ethics Elective, Humanities, INST Sustain & Global Environ, LAWP/PMGT Ethics Elective, Social Sciences 239 Research Methods Helps the student answer (in the affirmative) the question, "Is political science a science?"
+Attributes: Ethics Elective, Humanities, INST Sustain & Global Environ, LAWP Ethics Elective, Social Sciences Helps the student answer (in the affirmative) the question, "Is political science a science?"
 Students will learn how to generate and test hypotheses through creating and executing research designs.
 Survey research, experimentation, content analysis, participant observation, and other methodologies will be studied.
 Although no prior knowledge of statistics is necessary, Math 121 is helpful.
 This class is especially recommended for prospective graduate students in the social sciences.
 Attributes: LPPM Empirical Social Analysis, Quantitative Reasoning, Social Sciences American Politics 120 American Government A basic introductory course in American federal government which emphasizes its structure and operation.
 Special attention is given to the executive, legislative, and judicial processes.
 Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, Social Sciences 220 Constitutional Law I An analysis of constitutional adjudication in the areas of separation of powers, federalism, and economic rights.
 Special emphasis is placed upon the idea of a written constitution and the role that judges play in our constitutional system.
 Topics include Watergate, war powers, and legislative veto.
 Prerequisite: 120, or permission of the instructor.
 Attributes: AMST Struct & Instit Elective, LAWP Law Elective 221 Constitutional Law II An exploration of American constitutional rights.
 Both historical developments and contemporary issues are addressed.
 Topics include racial and sexual equality, affirmative action, seditious speech, and school prayer.
 Prerequisite: 120, or permission of the instructor.
-Attributes: AMST Struct & Instit Elective, LAWP Law Elective 222 Public Policy Analysis The purpose of this course is to acquaint students with the concepts embraced in policy analysis and the methods employed by those individuals who study and analyze public policy.
-It is designed not only to provide a working knowledge of technique but also a knowledge of the intellectual support for that technique.
-Some emphasis will be placed upon the economic approach to public policy and the implications of that approach.
-Prerequisite: one course in political science or economics.
-Attributes: LAWP Policy Elective 231 Public Administration An analysis of the organization and functioning of the national bureaucracy in a democratic society.
-Special attention is given to presidential management, theories of organization, independent regulatory agencies and bureaucratic pathology, financial and personnel administration, and administrative responsibility.
-Prerequisite: 120, or permission of the instructor.
-Attributes: LAWP Policy Elective 232 Religion in American Politics This class will provide students with an overview of the role of religion in American politics.
+Attributes: AMST Struct & Instit Elective, LAWP Law Elective 232 Religion in American Politics This class will provide students with an overview of the role of religion in American politics.
 Students will become more familiar with the dynamics of a complex and diverse United States through in-depth study of the political differences that define several major religious groups.
 The political intersections between religion, race, gender, sexual orientation and class will be explored, helping students to think critically about political power.
 Other topics will include important aspects of constitutional law as they pertain to religious rights, and the various ways in which religion influences public policy.
 This course is cross-listed as RELG 232.